joshuabremerdexcom/Git-201-Crap-I-made-a-mistake/README.md

 # Git 201: Crap I made a mistake!

+Welcome!
+If you're here, you're ready to learn about how to clean up and fix all the inevitable mistakes you make in Git every day.
+Let's get started!

+## How do I get started on this?

+1. Fork this repository.

+<a class="github-button" href="https://github.com/joshuabremerdexcom/Git-201-Crap-I-made-a-mistake/fork" data-size="large" data-show-count="true" aria-label="Fork joshuabremerdexcom/Git-201-Crap-I-made-a-mistake on GitHub">Fork</a>

+2. Create an issue with your name.
+Use that as the checklist to work through.

+<a class="github-button" href="https://github.com/joshuabremerdexcom/Git-201-Crap-I-made-a-mistake/issues" data-size="large" data-show-count="true" aria-label="Issue joshuabremerdexcom/Git-201-Crap-I-made-a-mistake on GitHub">Issue</a>

+3. Go through the exercises below!

 ## Dangit, I did something terribly wrong, please tell me git has a magic time machine!?!

 ```sh